dialogos-project/dialogos-plugin-googletts/README.md

 Google TTS is a commercial product that may incur costs.
 You can find pricing details [here](https://cloud.google.com/text-to-speech/pricing); at the time of development, the first one million characters you synthesize each month are free.

+The text is converted to speech on a Google server.
+This requires an Internet connection.

 ## Usage

 Drag the node "Google TTS" from the toolbar to the Canvas and use it as you would use the regular speech synthesis nodes in DialogOS.